Call us: 01444 237070

 Running Man and Orion Nebula ©Tom Bridle

 When choosing the best telescope for astronomy, look for large diameter and high magnification telescopes to view greater detail with higher definition.
-The Celestron NexStar 8SE Computerised Telescope is one of the most popular models for enthusiasts, with 480x magnification and iPhone or iPad app control, for simple and detailed viewing.
+The Celestron NexStar 4SE Computerised Telescope is one of the most popular models for enthusiasts, with 102mm aperture and StarPointer™ red dot finderscope, for simple and detailed viewing.

-If you’re on a tighter budget, looking for a beginner astronomy telescope or a gift, consider either the Celestron NexStar 5SE Computerised Telescope (£999.00) and DWARF II Smart Telescope Deluxe Bundle (£479.00) Despite costing considerably less than the flagship 8SE, you’ll able to view deep sky objects, Galaxy and Nebula and geographic features on the surface of the Moon with the DWARF II.
-Adding the Celestron StarSense AutoAlign to Celestron telescopes will automatically align on numerous stars in 3 minutes or less, for stress-free object location.
+If you’re on a tighter budget, looking for a beginner astronomy telescope or a gift, consider either the Celestron NexStar 5SE Computerised Telescope (£999.00) and DWARF II Smart Telescope Deluxe Bundle (£479.00) Despite costing considerably less than the flagship 8SE, you’ll able to view deep sky objects, Galaxy and Nebula and geographic features on the surface of the Moon with the DWARF 3 Smart Telescope.
+Adding the Celestron StarSense AutoAlign to Celestron telescopes will automatically align on numerous stars in 3 minutes or less, for stress-free object location, while the Vaonis Hestia Smartphone Based Telescope Solar Pack enables you to capture the depths of the Universe — without complex setups or extensive knowledge of astronomy.

 Once you’ve picked the best telescope for your needs, you’ll be able to add accessories which expand the functionality of your telescope.
 The Celestron Eyepiece and Filter Kit 1.25-inch reveals previously unseen details on the moon and most popular planets, while adding a Celestron NexYZ 3-Axis universal smartphone adapter lets you capture images from your phone.